olicooper/esphome-nspanel-lovelace-native/README.md

 For the GUI, this project relies on the HMI TFT firmware from the [ESPHome NSPanel Lovelace UI](https://github.com/sairon/esphome-nspanel-lovelace-ui) project.
 The firmware version reported by the screen needs to be `52` or `53` for it to be compatible with this project.
 If you don't have the custom HMI TFT firmware installed already you will need to upload the appropriate `nspanel*.tft` file from `v4.3.3` of the project which can be [found here](https://github.com/joBr99/nspanel-lovelace-ui/tree/v4.3.3/HMI).
-You can upload the correct TFT firmware after installing this component on the ESP32 by using the `upload_tft` service (seen in the [basic example](basic-example.yaml#L139)) exposed by the device in HomeAssistant.
+You can upload the correct TFT firmware after installing this component on the ESP32 by using the `upload_tft` service (seen in the [basic example](basic-example.yaml#L60)) exposed by the device in HomeAssistant.

-A basic configuration can be [found here](basic-example.yaml) which shows the features currently available.
+A basic configuration can be found in the [basic example](basic-example.yaml), but you'll probably also want to look at the [advanced example](advanced-example.yaml) which shows the features currently available.
 This is loosely based on the appdaemon configuration format ([found here](https://github.com/joBr99/nspanel-lovelace-ui/blob/v4.3.3/appdaemon/apps-simple.yaml)) to make it easier to transition to this native ESPHome solution, but please don't expect this to translate exactly as it is not possible to make it work in the exact same way given the limitations of the ESP32.

 # Help Needed!